alkryzhanov/Fighters-Game/README.md

 If at the start of battle one of given fighter’s is dead (his HP equal to 0), battle shouldn’t be simulated and warning message about it should be logged in console.

+## Demonstration

+[Here in the console](https://kanoleg.com/fighters-game/) you can come up with your fighters and after checking the work of this program the correct function.

 **Example**
 ```javascript
 const myFighter1 = new Fighter({name: 'Maximus', damage: 20, strength: 20, agility: 15, hp: 100});